Frederico Fischer

 Frederico Fischer (born 6 January 1917) is a Brazilian athlete.
-He is the current Masters M95 world record holder in the 100 metres.
+He is the Masters M95 world record holder in the 100 metres, with a time of 20.41 seconds set in Porto Alegre, Brazil in 2012.

 Early life

 Fischer was born in Ribeirão Preto, São Paulo on 6 January 1917.
 He is of German ancestry, with his father moving to Brazil in 1909, becoming successful in selling prepared meats.
 His older brother was born in Germany (and lived to almost 100 years old).
 Fischer also has a sister who, as of the last report, was still alive at age 99 in 2012.
 During World War I his family was ostracized when Brazil joined the war, causing a move to Jaguariaíva where his father drowned in the river.
 Frederico grew up in Pompeia, São Paulo, taking care of the family while his mother worked in a factory.
 As he got older he played football as a goalie with the club in Santo Amaro and rode bicycles.
 When his brother built a boat, he joined and took up sailing joining the Club de Regatas Tietê.
 Frederico got his first job in a pig iron factory at age 15, but studied to be an accountant which became his career.